-New This image shows all the components of the belt kit.
+This image shows all the components of the belt kit.
 The golden metal buckle use two special PVC parts that also attaches with press studs.

-New A unique welded belt building kit.
+A unique welded belt building kit.
 The belt proper is assembled from up to ten pieces that connect with press studs.
 Each part features a transparent PVC window covering a pocket where it is possible to place for example a small photo or perhaps one of the thin cardboard inserts with funny texts that comes with the package.

-New A wonderful welded Fiorucci belt.
+A wonderful welded Fiorucci belt.
 The outer shiny white layer is painted with pink stripes while the inner black layer has a slight texture.
 The buckle is solid plastic.

-New A fine belt in mint condition from the brand Stelzer.
+A fine belt in mint condition from the brand Stelzer.
 It is decorated with four metal charms.
 The PVC is rather stiff but handsomely welded along the edges and around the holes.
 The buckle was meant to be worn on the back as the front part widens.

-New Unique vintage Fiorucci PVC belt.
+Unique vintage Fiorucci PVC belt.
 The main part is thick and stiff vinyl decorated with green tiger prints.
 The welded on end parts are two layers of thinner vinyl with a green print on one of the insides.
 The buckle is solid plastic.
-This belt was bought back in the seventies.
+This belt was bought by me back in the seventies.

 Very unusual slim belt with two layers of perforated PVC with a stitch around the edge.
 This is in fact only decorative, however, the plastic sheets are actually welded together.
 The rectangular buckle is welded too.